 This is a special book, looking at the serious subject matter of child trafficking in India through the eyes and empathy of children.
-Deepa Anappara’s debut novel vividly takes you into their impoverished shanty town with candour and humility.
+Now out in paperback, Deepa Anappara’s debut novel vividly takes you into their impoverished shanty town with candour and humility.
+Longlisted for Women's Prize for Fiction 2020.

 DJINN PATROL ON THE PURPLE LINE